 Folliculitis can occur after shaving your pubic hair.
 In this case, newly grown hair can curl back towards the skin causing irritation or hair can grow back into the skin, a condition known as ingrown hair.

 Ingrown hair can be pulled out with tweezers, but make sure they are very clean — wash with isopropyl alcohol first.
 Your dermatologist can also remove ingrown hairs in a safe, sanitary environment to prevent scarring or infection.

 In addition, folliculitis can also appear.
 When a woman wears tight clothing and sweats a lot — this creates a condition that increases the risk of this infection.

 This happens to nearly all women, especially in the summer or during vigorous exercises such as running or power walking.
-Long-term friction eventually causes the skin to break and become infected.

 The virus Molluscum contagiosum, or water warts, has a similar appearance to chafing and causes small bumps that may turn into pimples.
 It’s transmitted by coming into contact with the skin of an infected person.